wlanslovenija/mainpage/README.rst

 Future
 ------

-All that is left is for someone to fix the broken django project-
+All that is left is for someone to fix the broken django project.